eugenielai/eugenielai.github.io/posts/another_annotated_sop.md

 Through the process, I had countless <s>breakdowns</s> moments where I felt that I had already tried everything, but my SoP just read shallow, and my writing would never be good enough.

 But it’s because SoP is hard to write!!
-It not only demands writing techniques but also deep reflections of our why’s from our experiences.
+It not only demands writing techniques but also deep reflections of the why’s from our experiences.
 Although this learning experience challenged me hard on both fronts, I’m glad that I took the time and saw it as an opportunity to grow: It reminded me that improving my writing is a never-ending process, and the reflections indeed made me question my life but also assured my decision to pursue graduate studies.

 However, I do want to acknowledge that not everyone has the privilege to afford the time and energy.
 Further, if we consider our individual profile (e.g., GPA, LoRs) as a whole, pouring our limited resources into SoP alone may not be a strategic move.
 Nothing is perfect nor needs to be.
 So knowing when to say good enough is an important skill too (which is something I need to work on too).